oktomus/gsoc-2018/appleseed-proposal.md

 #### Week of July 9: End of phase 2

-- Evaluation of Pahse 2
+- Evaluation of Phase 2
 - Preparation for Phase 3
 - Work on the final report
+- Compare results with the original adaptive sampler

 #### Week of July 16

-- Continuing last week work
 - Test again with the same scenes as before
+- Remove the original adaptive sampler
+- Final fixes, tests and documentations

+### Resumable Renders

 #### Week of July 23

-- Compare results with the original adaptive sampler
-- Benchmarking
+- Find how to interrupt renders
+- List things that need to be saved to resume the render
+- Implement a current rendering-state saver
+- Implement interruption and use the previous file saver

 #### Week of July 30

-- Remove the original adaptive sampler
-- Final fixes, tests and documentations
+- Allow to restart a render from appleseed.cli

 #### Week of August 6